Blog

 Pros

-- Easier budgeting for some people
+• easier budgeting for some people

-- Can reduce the risk of overspending
+• reduced risk of overspending

 Cons

-- May not cover larger planned purchases
+• may not cover larger purchases

 How to choose the right credit limit for you